 Having a home means different things to different people.
 It can represent certainty and security.
-Knowing the roof over your own head is yours and you are not at the mercy of a landlord, can instill a degree of confidence and a sense of peace.
+Knowing the roof over your own head is yours and you are not at the mercy of a landlord, can instil a degree of confidence and a sense of peace.
 It can also be a big wealth creation leverage tool to help you into retirement.

 Unfortunately, there are many women who do achieve homeownership only to lose it in creditor or relationship battles.
 To avoid this occurring, hold you home in a trust

 If you're having difficulty residing in home ownership lane and implementing asset protection goals, seek out some professional, independent help.
-A little knowledge often makes something that's hard easy or at very least, easier than it would otherwise be.
+A little knowledge often makes something that's hard easy, or at very least, easier than it would otherwise be.

 Once you've got your place of abode, concentrate on paying down your mortgage debt.
 There are particular ways you can make a mortgage debt work for you and speed up the repayment process.
 Find out about this as it will unquestionably be of benefit to you.

 You should also continue creating your money reservoir account.
-Life doesn't come in little Tiffany boxes with cute bows on it and emergencies can and do occur.
+Life doesn't come in little Tiffany boxes with cute bows on it, and emergencies can and do occur.
 Having funds in your reservoir account avoids financial upheaval when those unexpected bills hit.
-Additionally, continue paying into your Kiwisaver.
-That you will retire is a pretty high certainty and having fun to do what you want at retirement will require you to put the pennies and pounds away now.
+Additionally, continue paying into your KiwiSaver.
+That you will retire is a pretty high certainty, and having fun to do what you want at retirement will require you to put the pennies and pounds away now.
 Finally, don't forget Mr 10%.
 He still needs feeding and though you may not be stashing away as much as you did before you obtained a mortgage, some degree of savings should be continued.
 Paying attention to these three things will help you handle any financial humps and bumps you encounter and will also pave the way for your retirement.

 Talking of benefits, a close romantic relationship can most certainly be beneficially to us all.
 The majority of women grow up with the view they'll eventually meet their Prince Charming and build a life together.
-Every gal needs to note however that a man is not a wealth and superannuation plan.
-Sure your relationship may be built on sharing and trust but events can transpire which change the nature of your romantic connection to the point where it becomes little more than a legal contract.
+Every gal needs to note, however, that a man is not a wealth and superannuation plan.
+Sure your relationship may be built on sharing and trust, but events can transpire which change the nature of your romantic connection to the point where it becomes little more than a legal contract.
 Pay heed.
-Recognize your marriage/de-facto is not a cast-iron guarantee and warranty for financial security and happiness.
+Recognise your marriage/de-facto is not a cast-iron guarantee and warranty for financial security and happiness.
 For this reason, Rule 2 (money and assets, as mentioned in my previous blog

 SINGLE AT 45

 Once you've bought your mousetrap, you should be concentrating your energies on building up something for those twilight years you are sure to encounter.
-This is where Kiwisaver or some form of retirement vehicle comes into play.
+This is where KiwiSaver or some form of retirement vehicle comes into play.

 in making these vital decisions before you spend one brass farthing.
 That help should come from someone qualified to assist you and who is independent in nature.
 Never ever seek advice from a person selling you a product.
 They are not independent.
 An hour of your time spent in gathering knowledge from a professional, independent, qualified advisor can literally save you from financial headaches and heartaches.